spaceandtimefdn/sxt-proof-of-sql-sdk/README.md

 }
 ```

-Note: Replace "your_sxt_api_key" with your actual SxT API key, and ensure the `verifier_setup.bin` file is correctly specified.
-You can use the [file here](./verifier_setup.bin) or fetch the files [here](https://github.com/spaceandtimelabs/sxt-proof-of-sql/releases/tag/dory-prover-params-nu-16).
+Note: Replace "your_sxt_api_key" with your actual SxT API key, and ensure the verifier setup binary file is correctly specified.
+For example for Dynamic Dory you can use the [file here](./verifier_setups/dynamic_dory.bin) or fetch the files [here](https://github.com/spaceandtimelabs/sxt-proof-of-sql/releases/tag/dory-prover-params-nu-16).

 ## JavaScript Support